 VPN.ac Australian server location – VPN.ac is somewhat limited when it comes to VPN servers in Australia.
 They currently offer Australian VPN servers in the following locations:

-Last, but not least, we have Perfect Privacy.
+The final VPN for Australia we will examine is Perfect Privacy.
 In terms of advanced privacy and online anonymity, Perfect Privacy leads the pack.
-It boasts some very advanced features, such as NeuroRouting, multi-hop VPN chains, and a TrackStop filter which will block advertisements, tracking, phishing, and malware domains at the VPN server level.
+It boasts some very advanced features, such as NeuroRouting, multi-hop VPN cascades, and a TrackStop filter which will block advertisements, tracking, phishing, and malware domains at the VPN server level.

 Perfect Privacy’s VPN network consists entirely of dedicated, bare-metal servers that are operated in RAM disk mode to ensure no data is ever saved.
-They have a strong no logs, zero-knowledge policy, which means you get an unlimited number of device connections and no bandwidth restrictions.
+They have a strong no logs, zero-knowledge policy and also give you an unlimited number of device connections with no bandwidth restrictions.

 One drawback, however, is that there are not as many servers in their network when compared to ExpressVPN or NordVPN.
 In Australia, Perfect Privacy currently only has one server, which is located in Melbourne.
 Another drawback with Perfect Privacy is that it probably won’t work for unblocking Netflix, as they are mainly focused on privacy and online anonymity.